wtnerb/Lab13-Student-Enrollment/Readme.md

 - push to your repository
 - submit a pull request to this repository
 - submit a link to your PR in canvas
+- Include in your readme your Azure deployment link

 ## Directions